genedan/TmVal/docs/usage/growth/interest.rst

    print(eff_interest_rate_amt)

-We can also use the ``effective_interval()`` method to find the effective rate over a longer interval, say from times 1 to 5:
+We can also use the :meth:`.effective_interval` method to find the effective rate over a longer interval, say from times 1 to 5:

 .. ipython:: python